-Chapter 13 Bankruptcy for Small Business Owners
+Chapter 13 Bankruptcy for a Small Business Owner (Sole Proprietor Only)

 How Chapter 13 Works

 In a Chapter 13 bankruptcy, you don’t necessarily lose any property.
 Instead, you use a portion of your future income to pay some or all of what you owe your creditors over time.
 The length of your repayment plan will depend on your income.
 If your average monthly income in the six months before you file for bankruptcy is less than or equal to the median income for your state, your repayment plan need not last more than three years.
 But if your income is more than the state median, your plan must last long enough to repay all of your debt, or five years, whichever is shorter.
 (For more on the means test, see The Means Test and Other Eligibility Issues.)

 Your repayment plan must devote all of your anticipated disposable income to repaying your debts over the repayment plan period.
 In Chapter 13 bankruptcy, you must pay some debts in full (back taxes, child support, and short-term secured loans are the most common examples).
 For your other debts, the rule is that your unsecured creditors must receive at least as much as they would have gotten if you had filed for Chapter 7 bankruptcy.
 That is, you will have to pay out an amount equal to the value of your nonexempt property (the property that the trustee could have taken and sold in a Chapter 7 bankruptcy).
 If you have a lot of nonexempt assets, you’ll have to pay more toward your debts during your Chapter 13 repayment plan, unless you voluntarily sell the assets and make the proceeds available to the trustee.